 The statistics include the legally enforceable penal sanctions registered during the year.
 The statistics include information about type of sanction, sentencing, judicial authority and type of offence, in addition to the sanctioned person’s age, sex and place of residence.

-Sanction: Each individual penal sanction against one physical or legal person, made legally enforceable and registered during the statistical year.
+Penal sanction: Each individual penal sanction against one physical or legal person, made legally enforceable and registered during the statistical year.
 Thus, for persons with more than one sanction during a year, each sanction is counted.

 Sanctioned person: Each individual physical person registered with at least one sanction during the statistical year.
 Persons with more than one sanction during a year thus appear only once, represented by the sanction for the most serious offence (see “principal offence” below).
 Enterprises, organizations, public agencies, and other legal persons are not included.